-The Board's recording or transcription shall be considered the official record of the proceeding.
-Copies of any recording or any transcript prepared from any recording of the hearing are to be used only for the purpose of appeals.
-Any party to a hearing has the right to obtain a copy of the Board's official recording subject to payment of the Board's duplication costs, and any duplication will be conducted under the supervision of the Board.
-If the Board transcribes its official recording, any party to the hearing may obtain a copy of the transcript subject to paying the Board's transcription costs.
+Any party to a hearing has the right to obtain a copy of the Board's official recording, subject to the aforementioned limitations, and subject to payment of the Board's duplication costs.
+Any duplication will be conducted under the supervision of the Board.
+If the Board transcribes its official recording, any party to the hearing may obtain a copy of the transcript, subject to the aforementioned limitations and paying the Board's transcription costs.
 If more than one party requests copies of the transcript, the Board's costs will be apportioned between or among the parties.
-(Revised 11/14)
+(Revised 5/16)